CuarzoSoftware/Louvre/doxygen/md/Environment.md

 Keep in mind that for clients to successfully establish a connection, you must also update their **WAYLAND_DISPLAY** environment variable to match the chosen value.

-## Graphical Backend Configuration
+## Graphic Backend Configuration {#graphic}

-For adjusting parameters related to the graphical backend, including buffer settings (single, double, or triple buffering) or choosing between the Atomic or Legacy DRM API, please consult the [SRM environment variables](https://cuarzosoftware.github.io/SRM/md_md__envs.html).
+For adjusting parameters related to the graphic backend, including buffer settings (single, double, or triple buffering) or choosing between the Atomic or Legacy DRM API, please consult the [SRM environment variables](https://cuarzosoftware.github.io/SRM/md_md__envs.html).

 ### Recommended Settings